King Arthur: Legend of the Sword: Casting

 In August 2014, Charlie Hunnam, Ritchie's choice for the role, was cast to play King Arthur.
 Elizabeth Olsen was in talks for the female lead, but on 18 September, Àstrid Bergès-Frisbey landed the role instead.
 On 14 November, Jude Law was in talks to play the lead villain role in the film.
 On 11 February 2015, Eric Bana was added to the cast to play Uther, the father of King Arthur.
 Mikael Persbrandt joined the film on 6 March 2015, to play a villainous role.
 Although there were reports Idris Elba had been cast, he would confirm, in a Reddit AMA, this was a rumour.

 Filming

 Filming in Windsor Great Park was underway in February 2015, then later in North Wales from 2 March 2015.
-Later on 10 March 2015, Ritchie tweeted a photo and confirmed the first day of shooting.
 In April 2015, filming took place in Snowdonia, where locations used were Tryfan, Nant Gwynant near Beddgelert and Capel Curig.
 Early in July filming continued in the Shieldaig, Loch Torridon and Applecross areas of Wester Ross in the Scottish Highlands.
 One day of filming also took place at The Quiraing on the Isle of Skye.
 Filming also took place at Warner Bros.
 Studios, Leavesden.